awsdocs/aws-cloud9-user-guide/doc_source/ec2-env-versus-ssh-env.md

-# EC2 Environments compared with SSH Environments in AWS Cloud9<a name="ec2-env-versus-ssh-env"></a>
+# EC2 environments compared with SSH environments in AWS Cloud9<a name="ec2-env-versus-ssh-env"></a>

 As discussed in the [introduction for environments and computing resources](welcome.md#env-intro) and [working with environments](environments.md), your AWS Cloud9 environments can be set up as either EC2 environments or SSH environments\.